A Spanish policeman breaks photojournalist Jordi Borràs’ nose while shouting: “Long live Spain and long live Franco!”

 He adds: “The events of 1st October 2017 will be forever etched into the collective memory of several generations of Catalans.
 The astuteness of all those citizens who guarded ballot boxes and papers, the first wave of arrests of public officials, society’s all-out mobilisation, the police violence, the peaceful resistance and the political and judicial action triggered by all of this will accompany some and haunt others for the rest of their lives.”

-Incidentally, Jordi Borràs, as an eye-witness to many of the events to be analysed in the October 1 Supreme Court trial stating on February 12 2019, was put forward as a witness by defence counsels.
-However, the Court ruled him out on February 1, arguing that hundreds of professionals have access to the same graphic documentation sources and also undertake and journalistic investigations, does not justify his testimony.
+Moreover, Mr. Borràs also , Jordi Borràs, as an eye-witness to many of the events to be analysed in the October 1 Supreme Court trial stating on February 12 2019, was put forward as a witness by defence counsels.
+However, the Court ruled him out on February 1, arguing that hundreds of professionals have access to the same graphic documentation sources and also undertake journalistic investigations.
+Thereby, they claimed that it does not justify his testimony

 Professional blog of Jordi Borràs (in English)